• Home

 Contact

-Taylor Leavitt is Managing Partner and CEO of Leavitt Equity Partners.
-Mr. Leavitt brings nearly 20 years of healthcare and finance experience and has been responsible, as LEP’s chief executive, to manage and execute the overall mission of LEP, its investment activities, and subsequent performance—including directing the management of the firm’s investment decisions, portfolio holdings, due diligence processes, and relationships with its investors and Partner Funds.
-Taylor sat or currently sits on the Board of Directors of several LEP portfolio companies.
-He has managed LEP since inception, overseeing the fundraising of its two prior funds and their deployment into 30+ portfolio companies.
+Taylor Leavitt is Managing Partner and CEO of Leavitt Equity Partners, a healthcare focused private equity firm with over $400 million in committed capital.
+Mr. Leavitt brings over 20 years of healthcare and finance experience and leads execution of the LEP mission, its investment activities, and performance.
+This includes directing and managing the firm’s investment decisions, portfolio holdings, due diligence processes, and relationships with its investors and Partner Funds.
+He has managed LEP since inception, overseeing the fundraising of its three funds and deployment into 30+ portfolio companies.
+Taylor sits on the Board of Directors of several LEP portfolio companies in addition to serving on the Board of Directors for PACS (NYSE: PACS).

-In other capacities, Taylor has worked with Epic Venture Capital, The Park City Center for Public Policy, SAIC, and Keystone Global Investment LLC.
-He received an MBA from the UCLA Anderson School of Business and graduated magna cum laude from Utah State University with degrees in finance, economics and international business.
+In other capacities, Taylor has worked with Epic Venture Capital, The Park City Center for Public Policy, SAIC, and Keystone Global Investment.
+He received a MBA from the UCLA Anderson School of Business and graduated magna cum laude from Utah State University with degrees in finance, economics and international business.

 Managing Partner & CEO, Investment Committee Member